starkfell/100DaysOfIaC/articles/day.6.creating.a.service.principal.windows.in.plain.english.md

 --years 3
 ```

-*Note: When you don't supply a value for **--scope**, then the Service Principal will be granted **contributor** rights across the entire Subscription.
+*Note: When you don't supply a value for **--role**, then the Service Principal will be granted **contributor** rights across the entire Subscription.
 Additionally,the credentials are valid for 1 year by default*

 You should see the following output.